Dual Diagnosis Treatment Oswego, IL

 Services provided:

-• Outpatient services, intensive outpatient treatment services and outpatient day treatment
+• Outpatient rehab, IOT and outpatient day treatment

 Amita Mercy Medical Center - 7.2 miles from Oswego, IL

-Amita Mercy Medical Center is a dual-diagnosis treatment center in Aurora, IL that provides treatment services for mental health and substance abuse disorders that include borderline personality disorder as well as post-partum depression.
+Amita Mercy Medical Center is a dual-diagnosis treatment center in Aurora, IL that provides treatment for drug and alcohol addiction and mental health disorders that include BPD as well as bulimia.

 Address: 1325 North Highland Avenue, Aurora, IL 60506 in Kane County